jschen3/bety-ui/README.md

-bety-redesign
+bety-ui
 =============

-repository for development of site redesign
+Repository for development of BETY UI templates.